itpartnersillinois/studyabroad/countries/spain/index.md

 <div id="topics">

-Best Practices in Global Education - Second Language Teaching and Learning Citizenship in a Global Era
-Historical Depth & Context
+Key Topics of Study are TBA!

 </div>

 <div id="cost">

-Total Program Cost: $2,000
+Total Program Cost: Approximately $2,000
 *subject to adjustment based on currency fluctuations.
 Includes: Accommodation, some meals, dinner reception in Barcelona, all ground travel, and sightseeing tours.
 Airfare not included.